jaredburks/microservices-final/README.md

 Installation:
 This app's dependencies are listed in the requirements.txt.
 Locust is not necessary and is only used for load testing.
+Currently only '/', '/upload', and 'login' endpoints can be tested.
 After cloning this repo, run the app by using the flask run command.
 This app was developed using WSL.